 Studying abroad is an amazing experience.
 You'll learn even more outside of the classroom than in it.

 You'll be in a new country, meeting tons of people, mastering a new language, and exploring the world.
 Don't let your luggage be an added burden.
 Buy a travel backpack that will meet the needs of a student on the move.
-Make sure your backpack is carry-on-sized, front-loading, and lockable.
+Make sure your backpack is carry-on-sized, front-loading, has a good suspension system, and is lockable.

-Here's what Sunny, a student from New York, had to say about her backpack from Tortuga:
+Here's what Sunny, a student from New York, had to say about her Tortuga backpack:

 I am [a] 17 year old girl who just got back from a ten day trip to Germany, Austria and Switzerland.
 This bag was a gift from my mom and it was great!
 I was able to carry it on my flights and by rolling my clothes tight, I had plenty of room for everything.
 I actually had too many clothes!
 It was lightweight and I loved not having to worry about checking bags.
 I especially loved that it wasn't top loading like a lot of backpacks - everything was easily accessible and stayed neatly packed.
 It made my first trip to Europe super easy.